Are you seeking tips for first marathon success strategies? If so, welcome to rundreamachieve.

 The morning of the race should consist of you being totally calm, focused and confident.

-You will see a sea of people all around you tight, concerned, tense.
+You will see a sea of people all around you tight, concerned and tense.

-Running success is just as much about attitude and inner confidence as it is about training hard and running tons of useless miles.
+Running success is just as much about attitude and inner confidence as it is about training hard.
+Hack away at the unessentials.